bump-sh/docs/src/_guides/openapi/advanced-ref-usage.md

 The [OpenAPI Documentation](https://learn.openapis.org/) includes a brilliant example of an API for playing the classic board game Tic Tac Toe.

-This has several parts that are used several times, so instead of copy-pasting everything they've defined reusable `components` for `schemas` and `parameters`.
+This has several parts that are used several times, so instead of copy-pasting everything they've defined reusable `components` for both `schemas` and `parameters`.

 ```yaml
 openapi: 3.1.0